priyapuranik/Titanic_Prediction-/README.md

 # Titanic_Prediction

-<b>This project aims to predict the survival of passengers aboard the Titanic using various machine learning techniques.</b><br>The dataset, includes features such as passenger class, age, gender, and ticket fare.<br> The goal is to build a model that accurately predicts whether a passenger survived the disaster.
+<br>--This project aims to predict the survival of passengers aboard the Titanic using various machine learning techniques.</b><br>The dataset, includes features such as passenger class, age, gender, and ticket fare.
+<br>--The goal is to build a model that accurately predicts whether a passenger survived the disaster.

 **In this project, I explored different machine learning models to predict the survival of passengers.** <br>